A parking garage collapses in New York City, killing 1 - ExBulletin

 Officials said one of the workers was trapped on an upper floor and was rescued via an adjacent roof.

-The garage collapsed at about 4 pm, a few blocks from City Hall and the Brooklyn Bridge, and about half a mile (0.8 km) from the New York Stock Exchange.
+The garage collapsed at about 4 pm (local time), a few blocks from City Hall and the Brooklyn Bridge, and about 0.8 km from the New York Stock Exchange.

 Mayor Eric Adams told a news conference that the collapse left the building “completely unstable”.
 Fire Chief John Esposito said firefighters had to withdraw because of the danger, conducting searches instead with a drone and a robotic dog.

-Acting Commissioner for Buildings, Kazimir Vilenczyk, said the building was “completely empty, collapsed all the way to the basement floor”.
+Acting Commissioner for Buildings, Kazimir Vilenczyk, said the building was “completely smashed, collapsing all the way to the basement floor”.

 William Flashnik, 19, was in Pace’s classroom when he and a friend thought they heard an explosion and ran to the window to look.
 When they opened the window, a thick column of dust billowed into the air.